 - TMJ has been connected to deficiencies of magnesium and calcium in your body, so we advise that you make sure you enough vitamin C and E in your diet.
 Restoring the minerals can eliminate this being the reason you’re having problems with your jaw.
 Also it’s nothing wrong with giving your body a boost of vitamins!

 - On this exercise, there any different sections, its advised to them them one after the other.
 Firstly, try putting your tongue on your palate (the roof of your mouth) then open your mouth while your tongue is still in place, then breathe in slowly for two counts, then out slowly for two counts.
 Repeat this 10 times.
 Next, make a fist with your hand and place it directly underneath your chin.
 Balance the weight of your first and press as you try to open your jaw.
 This energy should then relax your jaw bone, also known as the mandible.
 If possibly it’s best not to let your jaw click while performing this exercise.
 You should hold the position for 10 seconds, then release and repeat 10 times.
 Next.
 Take your fist and press it against the left side of your jaw, just below the hinge.
 Then gently press your jaw against your fist and maintain a steady pressure.
 This also should relax the muscles in your jaw with the isometric energy.
 Again, hold for 10 seconds, repeat for 10 seconds, then repeat on the right side of your jaw.
 Another exercise you can try similar is press against your jaw with one finger on each side; apply the pressure evenly to both sides.
-Open the jaw very carefully and slowly to avoid clicking the joint, if your jaw does click, release and start over, but this time open more slowly, the pressure on each side should allow your jaw to open and close in the correct alignment.
+Open the jaw very carefully and slowly to avoid clicking the joint.
+If your jaw clicks, release and start over, but this time open more slowly, the pressure on each side should allow your jaw to open and close in the correct alignment.
 Once you have carried out all of these exercises, with a loose jaw and mouth, hold your chin between your thumb and your second finger.
 Carefully and loosely, shake your chin backwards and forwards, allowing your jaw to relax and release.
 If this exercise causes you pain, then immediately stop.
 If all ok, continue until your jaw feels loose, aligned and relaxed.
 If possible it’s best that you repeat these exercises once a day or more if able.
 With repetitive excises your jaw will eventually memorize the relaxed positions and will do them automatically.

 - Try not to clench or grind your jaw, some of us do it when we don’t even realise, which can be caused by stress, anger or frustration, so just take extra care.
 Clenching also can lead to headaches.